Russia still working to undermine U.S. elections, top national security officials warn

 At the briefing, the five officials gave an outline of a multi-pronged strategy to combat the interference that included a broad plan to provide cybersecurity assistance to state and local election authorities; to coordinate more closely with tech and social media companies; and to better share information and intelligence across various federal agencies as well as with local election partners and tech companies.

-Wray, for his part, said his agency was focused on a three-pillar approach that involved sensitive “investigations and operations,” “information and intelligence gathering” and “strong relationships with the private sector.”
+Wray, for his part, said the FBI was focused on a three-pillar approach that involved sensitive “investigations and operations,” “information and intelligence gathering” and “strong relationships with the private sector.”

 With regard to the private sector, Wray said his agency had begun providing “actionable intelligence” to social media and tech companies to “better enable them to address abuse of their platforms by foreign actors.”